khangich/machine-learning-interview/course.md

 ## How to start learning ML system design? (available August 30th)
 - You need to become the sponsor to be able to access the course.
 Your sponsorship is crucial for me to make high quality content.
 In general I spend 40 hours to finish one MLSD.
 - Step 0: Finish this [survey](https://forms.gle/dE3zn292NHG6jwds7) to provide your opinion about cost.
-- Step 1: First you click the Sponsor <!-- Place this tag where you want the button to render. -->
+- Step 1: First you click the
-<a class="github-button" href="https://github.com/sponsors/ntkme" data-icon="octicon-heart" aria-label="Sponsor @ntkme on GitHub">Sponsor</a> button on the right.
+<a class="github-button" href="https://github.com/sponsors/khangich" data-icon="octicon-heart" aria-label="Sponsor @ntkme on GitHub">Sponsor</a> button on the right.
 - Step 2: Fill in this form (TBD)
 - Step 3: Check your email for the online course link.